survivejs/react-book/manuscript/03_developing_with_webpack.md

 Fortunately there is a tool known as [JSCS](http://jscs.info/).
 It will allow you to define a style guide for your project.

 [jscs-loader](https://github.com/unindented/jscs-loader) provides Webpack hooks to the tool.
 Integration is similar as in the case of ESlint.
-You would define `.jscsrc` with your style guide and use configuration like this:
+You would define `.jscsrc` with your style guide rules and use configuration like this:

 ```javascript
 module: {